What are the types of dysphagia?

 - Sitting upright: the therapist will also show you how to sit properly when eating to reduce the chances of choking.

-Dysphagia Rehabilitation at Brooks
+Dysphagia rehabilitation at Brooks